puppetlabs/best-practices/tuning-puppet-enterprise.md

   * [Document with some background](https://docs.google.com/document/d/1o3I5jSaonSj0-xCF7B9YNfUN_DhkeO-F-mBJeFnXPiw/edit)
   * [Spreadsheet with calculations](https://docs.google.com/spreadsheets/d/15FzysLcGkG8cEFFVuxE6nyca7x4YxQcn38wFWLXNVgk/edit)

-> Note how the tuning monolithic guidelines differ from the defaults, and note how resources allocated for the Puppet Server and PuppetDB services on the primary master are reallocated when using compile masters.
+> Note how the tuning monolithic guidelines differ from the defaults, and note how resources allocated for the Puppet Server and PuppetDB services on the primary Puppet Server are reallocated when using compilers.

 The following documents tuning each service: